roesler-stan/health-analysis/README.md

-These notebooks help you gain insights about your health.
+These notebooks help you gain insights about your health and share summaries with your doctors.

 ### Setup

 1. Track your symptoms in a Google sheet like [this](https://docs.google.com/spreadsheets/d/1ZZP9MqIlzUlu6MgsLTdogAXfqFi91Oi59sjLXQch_qQ/edit#gid=1102650863).
-You can track different symptoms than the ones in the example, the code can be adjusted
+You can track different symptoms than the ones in the example, the code can be adjusted.

 2. Set up a Google Sheets API authentication [here](https://console.cloud.google.com/apis/credentials?pli=1), and copy your JSON key into a directory called "keys".
 Paste the key's path in constants.ipynb.
 Also see [this page](https://console.cloud.google.com/iam-admin/serviceaccounts).
 Share your Google spreadsheet with your service account email (e.g., read-spreadsheet@<project-name>.iam.gserviceaccount.com).